DStefani86/merge-conflict/README.md

-## This is a subheading created locally
+## This is a subheading created locally!